Chapter 3 Frequencies and Basic Graphs

 Total 8280 100.0000 100.00

 On balance, there is much less support for increasing government spending on programs when framed as “welfare” than as “aid to the poor.”
-Whereas almost 51% favored increasing spending on aid to the poor, only 29% favored increased spending on welfare programs; and while only 10% favored decreasing spending on aid to the poor, 28% favor decreasing funding for welfare programs.
+Almost 51% favored increasing spending on aid to the poor, only 29% favored increased spending on welfare programs.
+And, while only 10% favored decreasing spending on aid to the poor, 28% favored decreasing funding for welfare programs.
 Clearly, in their heads, respondents see these two policy areas as different, even though the primary purpose of “welfare” programs is to provide aid to the poor.

 This single comparison is a nice illustration of how even very simple statistics can reveal substantively interesting patterns in the data.